 Put the rest of the batter back in your fridge and keep it there for up to a month!

 Enjoy these warm, yummy, raisin bran muffins anytime!
+I love adding a spread of butter to mine.

 - 6 cups raisin bran cereal

-- 2 ½ cups plain all purpose flour
+- 2 ½ cups plain all-purpose flour

 - 2 cups buttermilk